luixv/meinbssb/README.md

 $ python.exe -m http.server 8080 --directory build/web

+Previously you have to generate the web page(s) running:
+$ flutter build web

 Then with a web browser address the URL: localhost:8080 et voila!

 For a complete tree execute this command in a bash: find lib -print | sed -e 's;[^/]*/;│   ;g;s;│   \([^│]\);├── \1;'